-To be honest, the name is fairly self-explanatory: equipment maintenance software helps facility managers maintain their equipment.
-What makes it especially powerful is its automation of the entire process.
-From scheduling preventive maintenance to inventory and work order management, equipment maintenance software greatly reduces the burden of manually-tracking maintenance.
-Facilities managers simply need to look in the system to see when maintenance was performed last, when it’ll be performed next, and how much part inventory they have left.
+What makes heavy equipment maintenance management software especially powerful is its automation capabilities.
+From managing inventory to scheduling preventive maintenance to tracking work orders, equipment maintenance software greatly eases the burden of tracking maintenance manually.
+Facilities managers simply need to look in the system to see when maintenance was last performed, when it will be performed next and how much part inventory they have left to perform repairs.

 What’s the Difference Between CMMS and Equipment Maintenance Software?

-Unlike equipment maintenance software, CMMS manages far more than just equipment.
-It can be used for maintenance of the entire facility, including all of the equipment.
-In addition, most CMMS systems come with more robust features.
-Some of the most common facility maintenance features include project management, labor availability, document management and compliance requirement management.
-Without these capabilities, equipment maintenance software is simply a type of CMMS specialized for equipment management.
-(For a full overview of common CMMS features, take a look at our CMMS Buyer Guide)
+CMMS manages more than just equipment.
+It can be used for maintenance of the entire facility, including property, vehicle fleets and all of the equipment.
+In addition, most CMMS systems come with a robust collection of features that might be more than you need.
+Some of the most common CMMS features include project management, labor availability, document management and compliance requirement management.

 How Do You Use Equipment Maintenance Software?

-So how exactly do facilities managers use their equipment maintenance software?
-What tasks do they use most often, and what can they accomplish by completing these tasks with software?
+So how exactly do facilities managers utilize their equipment maintenance software?
 Let’s explore:

 Equipment Maintenance Scheduling